Birkbeck2/web-development/lectures/git.md

 <div class="relative flex flex-col bg-gray-800"
   role="img"
-  aria-description="With fetch, you can update just the local repository, without touching the working directory or the staging area.">
+  aria-description="You can also pull and rebase at the same time with the rebase flag.
+This fetches the code from the remote repository, and then replays your local commits on top of the fetched changes.">

   <div class="absolute top-4 left-4">
     <strong class="max-md:text-lg md:text-2xl font-mono font-extrabold">